dannyl1u/pet-name-generator-service/README.md

 This web app generates funny pet names for all kinds of animals, using the OpenAI API through Natural Language Processing.
 It makes additional GET requests to another API (node-server), which makes GET requests to another API (french-translator-server) which takes in the AI generated pet name and translates it to a newly invented language, known as French++.

-p used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.

 ## Setup

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)